Build AI-Assisted blog with AdminForth and Nuxt in 20 minutes

 terraform apply -auto-approve

-Terraform config will build Docker image locally and then copy it to EC2 instance.
-This approach allows to save build resources (CPU/RAM) on EC2 instance, however increases network traffic (image might be around 200MB).
-If you want to build image on EC2 instance, you can adjust config slightly: remove null_resource.build_image and change null_resource.remote_commands to build image on EC2 instance, however micro instance most likely will not be able to build and keep app running at the same time, so you will need to increase instance type or terminate app while building image (which introduces downtime so not recommended as well).
+Terraform config will build the Docker image locally and then copy it to the EC2 instance.
+This approach saves build resources (CPU/RAM) on the EC2 instance, though it increases network traffic (the image might be around 200MB).
+If you prefer to build the image directly on the EC2 instance, you can slightly adjust the configuration: remove null_resource.build_image

 Add HTTPs and CDN